medianeuroscience/mft_vignettes/README.md

 - mvpa:
     - `prepbetas.ipynb` code for extracting beta estimates from first-level SPMs
+    - `svm_fc.ipynb` code for training and evaluating the LOSO forced-choice, pairwise SVM
-    - `mvpa.ipynb` code for training and evaluating the cross-validated multivoxel pattern classifier
+    - `decoder_nilearn.ipynb` code for training and evaluating the within (LORO) and between (LOSO) cross-validated multiclass SVM

 - rsa:
     - `rsa.ipynb` code for running the representational similarity analysis.